jfbu/texdimens/texdimens/README.md

 `\texdimenbothcminsp{<dim. expr.>}`

 > Produces an integer (explicit digit tokens) `N` such that `Nsp` is the
-> largest dimension smaller than the original one in absolute value and
+> largest dimension not exceeding the original one in absolute value and
 > exactly representable both in the `in` and `cm` units.

 `\texdimenbothincmsp{<dim. expr.>}`